euuunel/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 - **SQL:** Served as the core of my analysis, enabling me to extract and analyze key insights from the data.
 - **PostgreSQL:** My database management system of choice, well-suited for handling job posting datasets.
 - **Visual Studio Code:** My go-to for database management and executing SQL queries.
 - **PowerBI:** Used to create easy-to-understand visualizations that bring data insights to life.
+(To follow, still ongoing practicing of DAX)
 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis